SteveNT69/Balance-Breaker-DS-Wiimmfi-Guide/README.md

 ## melonDS
 1. Download the latest version of melonDS from [here](http://melonds.kuribo64.net/downloads.php) if you haven't already.
-1. You will need to find 3 files in order to use the emulator:
+1. You will need to obtain these 3 files in order to use the emulator:

    • DS ARM9 BIOS

    • DS ARM7 BIOS

    • DS firmware

    You can dump these files from real hardware with [this](http://kuribo64.net/get.php?id=TWCJjwloQLCYy3Zh) tool.
 This guide doesn't state any *alternative* methods to obtain these files.